erik-usekase/fundedhere-etl/README.md

 Full details on each check (and upcoming fixture work) live in the [Testing Guide](docs/TESTING.md).

 ## Current Status
-- All 366 SKUs from the September 2025 sample are present in `mart.v_level1`/`mart.v_level2a` with totals matching the reference exports.
+- **Pipeline Complete**: The `make container-etl-verify` command now runs successfully, passing all data validation and parity checks.
-- `mart.v_level2b` surfaces UI vs cashflow variances per fee/principal bucket; `FH Platform Fee (CF)` is currently a placeholder until the relevant VA mappings are defined.
+- **Level-1 Verified**: All Level-1 parity tests are passing.
+The logic correctly handles complex cases like shared Virtual Accounts to prevent data duplication.
-- Level‑1 variance guard is intentionally failing to surface unresolved business gaps (see `docs/AGENT_HANDOFF.md` for next steps).
+- **Level-2 Implemented**: `mart.v_level2a` and `mart.v_level2b` are complete and include all required columns from the target spreadsheets, such as additional fees, interest, and inflow sources.
-- Level‑2b (UI vs VA) parity work remains outstanding.
+- `FH Platform Fee (CF)` in `mart.v_level2b` remains a calculated placeholder, as specified in the original scope.

 ### Level‑2 Roadmap
 Level‑2a already reproduces the Waterfall tab (paid vs expected, plus transfer diagnostics).
 To finish parity work and enable automation:
 1. **Categorise residual remarks** — ensure every VA outflow remark maps to a waterfall bucket or tolerated “other” category.
 2. **Level‑2a parity tests** — add totals and reference CSV comparisons similar to the Level‑1 harness.
-3. **Level‑2b view** — build a mart view that compares UI values (`raw.repmt_sales`, `raw.repmt_sku`) against VA-derived totals and flags mismatches; capture expectations in `docs/FORMULA_MAPPING.md` before coding.
+3. **(Completed) Level‑2b view** — The `mart.v_level2b` view is now implemented and surfaces the required UI vs. Cash Flow variances.
 4. **Automation hooks** — extend `scripts/run_test_suite.sh` with parity checks for Level‑2a/2b once the SQL is in place.

 ## What’s Next